 Decision support services (dss) code legend

-green = no weather impacts that require action
+green = no weather impacts that require action.

-yellow = heightened impacts with short fused
+Yellow = heightened impacts with short-fused watch, warning or

-watch/warning/advisory issuances; radar support
+advisory issuances; radar support.

-events; hazmat or other large episodes
+events; hazmat or other large episodes.

-and/or direct tropical threats; events of National
+direct tropical threats; events of National significance.

 Preliminary point temps/pops...